obmarg/cynic/cynic-book/src/derives/enums.md

 - `rename_all="camelCase"` tells cynic to rename all the rust field names with a particular rule to match their GraphQL counterparts.
 If not provided this defaults to `SCREAMING_SNAKE_CASE` to be consistent with GraphQL conventions.
-- `schema_module` tells cynic where to find the schema module - that is a module that has called the `use_schema!` macro.
-This will default to `schema` if not provided.
-An override can also be provided by nesting the Enum inside a module with the `schema_for_derives` attribute macro.
+- `schema` tells cynic which schema to use to validate this Enum.
+  The schema you provide should have been registered in your `build.rs`.
+This is optional if you're using the schema that was registered as default, or if you're using `schema_path` instead.
+- `schema_path` provides a path to some GraphQL schema SDL.
+This is only required if you're using a schema that wasn't registered in `build.rs`.
+- `schema_module` tells cynic where to find your schema module.
+This is optional and should only be needed if your schema module is not in scope or is named something other than `schema`.

 <!-- TODO: list of the rename rules, possibly pulled from codegen docs -->